 The free installation was part of a discrete project, Influencing the world, listening to the world: the emergence of the public voice, involving Prof James Gow, Dr Milena Michalski, Dr Peter Busch, Jayne E. Peake within the Department of War Studies at King's.

 It was part of the work associated with the AHRC-funded Art and Reconciliation: Conflict, Culture and Community, a major collaborative project led by Dr Rachel Kerr in the Department of War Studies, with partners at the LSE and University of the Arts.
 More information of the project can be found here.

 The Arcade at Bush House, which opened in September 2017, is part of the King's Cultural Quarter, and is home to a varied programme of events, installations and exhibitions, offering a forum where students, the academic community and the public can engage with each other, as well as with artists and cultural partners.
 Also home to a welcoming café and the KCLSU Shop, The Arcade offers a direct connection with research and collaborative activity taking place across the university, and provides a new space on the Strand for conversation, reflection and engagement.

-World Futures – Change is the only constant value is presented by Cultural Programming at King’s College London in collaboration with Bogdan Frymorgen and Studio Hato.
+World Futures – Change is the only constant value was presented by King’s College London in collaboration with Bogdan Frymorgen and Studio Hato.
 It was supported by the university's Culture team.